srilayaenter/SrilayaEnterprises/docs/prd.md

 - **ProductIDGenerator Component:** Auto-generates Product ID based on category selection with format [CATEGORY_PREFIX][SEQUENTIAL_NUMBER]
 - **CategoryManagement Component:** Interface for adding, editing, and managing product categories
 - **CategoryForm Component:** Form for creating new categories with name, prefix, packaging options, and discount policy
-- **CategoryList Component:** Display all categories with product count and status
+- **CategoryList Component:** Display all categories with product count and status, includes prominent Add Category button at the top
-- **ProductForm Component (Enhanced):** Enhanced product form with auto-generated Product ID field (read-only) and packaging category selection with initial stock quantity input
+- **ProductForm Component (Enhanced):** Enhanced product form with auto-generated Product ID field (read-only), category dropdown (selection only, no add category option), and packaging category selection with initial stock quantity input
 - **PackagingCategorySelector Component (New):** Checkbox-based selector for choosing packaging options with stock quantity input fields for each selected package

 #### 5.1.7 Navigation Components (New)